+Establishing Credit After Bankruptcy isn’t that difficult.
 It is true that obtaining a new mortgage or refinancing an existing home loan that hasn’t been reaffirmed is more difficult after filing an Oklahoma bankruptcy.
 However, a surprising number of mortgage lenders offer a multitude of financing programs targeting people with a recent bankruptcy.
-One of the first things to remember is that each creditor has different policies and procedures determing how soon after a bankruptcy to approve a home mortgage.
+One of the first things to remember is that each creditor has different policies and procedures determining how soon after a bankruptcy to approve a home mortgage.
 In any event, the following are some helpful hints.
 These intend to increase your credit worthiness as quickly as possible for those with a recent bankruptcy.

 First, continue timely payments on items such as cars or home mortgages that you reaffirmed in your bankruptcy.
 The reaffirmation agreement, along with allowing you to retain your secure assets, is the single most powerful tool for you in your effort to re-establish your credit rating.
 In essence, the reaffirmation of secured assets and the timely repayment thereof, amounts to an approval of new credit immediately after a bankruptcy.

-Second, if you are not currently working, find a job.
-If you are working, maintain as long of an employment history with your current employer as possible.
+If you are not currently working, find a job.
+If you are working, maintain as long employment history with your current employer as possible.
 A long employment history demonstrates a likelihood of continued employment.
-Thus it provides a stronger probability that you will successfully repay your debts.
+Your attorney will tell you this provides a stronger probability that you will successfully repay your debts.

-Third, get a credit card.
 Overuse of credit cards may have initially instigated your credit problems.
 But with restraint, self-control, and proper management, smart use of a credit card can pave the way to a healthy post-bankruptcy credit rating.
 Many credit card companies exist for the sole purpose of making loans to those people fresh out of bankruptcy.
 Moreover, if you are a full or part-time student, you will find yourself flush with pre-approved credit offers.
 These occur just because you are in school.
-One you obtain your post bankruptcy credit card, use it wisely.
+Once you obtain your post bankruptcy credit card, use it wisely.

 An example of smart use of a credit card is ensuring that at the end of each and every payment cycle, you have paid off the credit card in its entirety.
 If you pay the debt off at the end of each month and make every payment timely, you will be happy at how quickly this positive repayment history impacts your credit rating.